mk1035953/CSC365PosterProject/README.md

 # CSC 365 Poster Project
 This is the repository for our poster project.
 The cv2 image library for Python was used to take low sample path-traced images and turn them into clean images.

-# Explaination of Naming Convention
+# Explanation of the Naming Conventions Used
-Each of the pictures in the output folder is sorted into their specific 3D-model's file directory Then they follow the naming convention of: typeOfAlgorithm + model + # of images + .png
+Each of the pictures in the output folder is sorted into their specific 3D-model's file directory.
+These follow the naming convention of: typeOfAlgorithm + model + # of images + .png

 # Credits to 3D model artists